smxi/acxi/README.txt

 mp3: 3
 opus: 160
 acxi also copies most common file types from source to destination directories.
-The file types to copy over can be changed with -c or configuration file values.
+The file types to copy over can be changed with -c/--copy or configuration file values.

 Once you set your input/output directory paths (using either -s / -d options, or creating a configuration file), you can use the --test